 Hi, I can't advise on flights as we were there some years ago, but one word of advice: get a taxi to pick you up dead-early in the morning - like 4am - when it is cool and almost empty.
 By far the best time to explore the temples.
 We then returned for a late breakfast and headed out again late afternoon ... just as most people were returning to their hotels.

 There's plenty of accommodation in Angkor Wat, so I wouldn't worry about accommodation.
 I stayed at a hotel nearby the river, and it was only a short stroll to the markets and restaurants.
 There are larger hotels that are further out towards the airport, but I wouldn't recommend these as you don't have the luxury of walking to and from town.

 Bangkok airways have a monopoly on flights from Bangkok to Siem Reap, so expect to pay between 4,500 to 5,000 baht one way!
-Remember to have USD for the visa entrance to Siem Reap - I think its about $20 USD. about 9 years ago
+Remember to have USD for the visa entrance to Siem Reap - I think its about $20 USD. almost 10 years ago